Sti2nd/sti2nd.github.io/uses.md

 ## Editor / IDE

-[Visual Studio Code](https://code.visualstudio.com/).
+1. [Visual Studio Code](https://code.visualstudio.com/).
 Pretty much use it for everything possible.
-Also use the command `code FILE_OR_LOCATION` to lauch VS Code from terminal.
+Also use the command `code <FILE_OR_LOCATION>` to lauch VS Code from terminal.
+2. Visual Studio.
+Sometimes have to use it for work.
+Start it from terminal with `start devenv`
+3. IntelliJ.
+Sometimes have to use it for work.
+After adding `C:\Program Files\JetBrains\IntelliJ IDEA 2019.2.4\bin` to PATH, one can start it from terminal with `idea64.exe <FILE_OR_LOCATION> &`.
+The trailing ampersand is to put the process in background

 ### Editor extensions